Daniel Inzani

 BIOG

 Daniel Inzani is composer, pianist and producer based in Stroud, UK.
-His musical upbringing has been a mixture of touring, collaboration and recording in an eclectic variety of musical styles, predominantly as a pianist and also as a harpist, bassist, guitarist and vocalist.
+His musical upbringing has been a mixture of touring, collaboration and recording in an eclectic variety of musical styles.
 As a self-taught musician and mathematician he has experimented with combining rhythmic and harmonic ideas from around the world through his compositions and improvisation with the live ensembles he leads.

-In recent years Daniel has focused on his group Spindle Ensemble.
+Daniel’s focus on group contemporary chamber music was developed with his quartet Spindle Ensemble.
 He composed, recorded and produced their critically acclaimed second album 'Inkling’ (Hidden Notes Records), which was listed as one of the top 10 contemporary albums of 2021 by The Guardian.
 These compositions have been described most accurately as Neo-Impressionist, a form of contemporary classical chamber music influenced by the Impressionist era in Paris championed by Maurice Ravel and Claude Debussy, as well as other influences from music pioneers such as Moondog, Charles Mingus, Mulatu Astatke and Jonny Greenwood.